DIES - INTERNATIONAL DEANS' COURSE

 Methodology will be strictly practice oriented and mainly based on case studies.
 Personal experience as a university manager will greatly contribute to this course and active participation will be necessary.
 Participants are expected to develop a Strategic Action Plan (SAP) for their own faculty, which will comprise the characteristics and strategies for the faculty, the role of the dean and the underlying administration and procedures in the thematic areas of the course.
 In this framework, participants will develop and work on concrete measures to implement the strategy in their own faculty.
 The basic elements of the SAP will be introduced in the first part and the continued work on the SAP will be supported by distance coaching and via online webinars (Part II).
 Part III will offer participants the opportunity to reflect on the implementation of their faculty strategy and other reform projects discussed by the participants during parts I and II.

-The following list shows the dates of the presence and online modules:
+The following list shows the dates of the different modules (depending of the situation onsite or online) and webinars in-between

-As the three parts of the International Deans’ Course are interconnected, participants need to confirm prior to the acceptance to the course that they are able to take part in all three parts.
+As all parts of the International Deans’ Course are interconnected, participants need to confirm that they will be able to attend all of them prior to the acceptance to the course.

 - Participants hold preferentially the position of a Dean or Vice-Dean and are ideally working not longer than 2-3 years in this position.
 Applicants who hold other positions, such as Vice-President of Head of Department, should describe their area of responsibility.
 Applicants from administrative units are not eligible;